ashley190/T4A2-deployment-exercise/README.md

 # Introduction
 This is an AWS deployment exercise using a Flask application developed for one of my Coder Academy assessments.
+This repo acts as my own notes on how to deploy successfully using different methods attempted.
 Deployment was attempted using the following methods:-

 ## Manual deployment